CS342/2025-NeutroFeverGuard/Documentation/Notification.md

 > [!NOTE]
 > **Why Delete Before Create?** When restarting the "enter-lab-result" task schedule, previously completed events remained marked as complete, even after calling `createOrUpdateTask` with `shadowedOutcomesHandling: .delete`.
 This happened because `createOrUpdateTask` updates the task definition but doesn’t automatically clear old outcomes that still match the new schedule.

-Now you know how background checking & lab notification work in NeutroFeverGuard!
+Now you know how fever monitoring and notifications and lab results reminders work in NeutroFeverGuard!
 Welcome back to [README](../README.md).